yxlin/yxlin.github.io/_docs/basics/leastsq.md

 This is just to conduct the simulation.
 In a regular model fitting, one would not know the true values of the parameters.
-One aim of fitting a model to data is to find a set optimal parameters that accounts the data.
+One aim of fitting a model to data is to find a set optimal parameters describing the data.

-I assumed a two-second time span for the diffusion process and used a 1-ms time step.
+I assumed a two-second time span for the diffusion process.

 ```
 tmax <- 2